rossrobino/drab/src/lib/docs/classes/base.md

 Each element in the library extends the `Base` class.
-It provides the `trigger` and `content` methods for selecting elements via HTML attributes along with other helpers.
+It provides methods for selecting elements via HTML attributes along with other helpers.

 By default, `trigger`s and `content` will be selected via the `data-trigger` and `data-content` attributes.
 Alternatively, you can set the `trigger` or